executablebooks/github-activity/docs/contribute.md

 1. **Bump the version in `__init__.py` and push it to master**.
    We try to use [semver version numbers](https://semver.org/) but don't stress out about it too much.
-   - In your commit message use something like `RLS: vX.X.X`.
+   - In your commit message use something like `RLS: vX.Y.Z`.
    - Add a changelog to `CHANGELOG.md`[^1].
 2. **Draft a new release on GitHub**.
    Under the [`releases` page](https://github.com/executablebooks/github-activity/releases) click [the `Draft a New Release` button](https://github.com/executablebooks/github-activity/releases/new).
    - Connect the release to your release commit.
-   - Create a new tag for the release called `vM.m.p`.
+   - Create a new tag for the release called `vX.Y.Z`.
    - The name of the release is also `vM.m.p`.
    - Re-paste your changelog here as well if you like.
 3. **Publish the release**.